This site uses affiliate links, meaning that if you make a purchase through our links, we may earn an affiliate commission.

 Khan el-Khalili Bazaar

-In a labyrinth of alleyways, you will find spice and perfume markets, antique and fabric shops, and many carpet vendors.
-In addition, there is a multitude of stands selling a variety of souvenirs.
-So, this is a perfect occasion to try your bargaining skills.
+Within this labyrinth of winding alleyways, you will encounter a kaleidoscope of market scenes, including spice and perfume vendors, antique and fabric shops, and a multitude of carpet merchants.
+Additionally, a plethora of stands offer an array of souvenirs, providing the perfect opportunity to hone your bargaining skills.

 Khan el-Khalili Bazaar / 7-Day Egypt Itinerary